 Unripe avocado will ruin your wonderful recipe and leave a bitter taste in your mouth.
-So how to tell when an avocado is ripe on the tree?
+So how to tell when an avocado is ripe?

 You can check the fruit’s ripeness based on its appearance and firmness.
 We will give you some tips to do so.
 Then, you will never have to suffer from the avocado’s bitterness.